aplescia/lets-go/README.md

 # Let's Go

-A module with some useful packages for anyone developing Golang applications.
+A module with some useful packages for anyone developing Golang applications on the cloud.
 ---
 Packages include: